 Make this a complete meal by adding a runny egg on top (seriously amazing).
 Otherwise, serve as a traditional Spanish appetizer or “tapas.”
 We ate these EVERYWHERE when we were in Spain.
 So good!
 They’re probably my favorite appetizer of ALL TIME.
 Sorry chips & salsa, you were good for a little while but…you’ve been replaced.

-- 1.5 – 2 pounds yukon or red skin potatoes, quartered into bite size pieces
+- 1 1/2-2 pounds yukon or red skin potatoes (quartered into bite size pieces)

 - Soak quartered potatoes in very hot water for 10-15 minutes.
-In the meantime, preheat oven to 450 degrees F.
+In the meantime, preheat oven to 450 degrees F (232 C).

-- Bake for 20-25 minutes or until golden brown and cooked through, stirring once.
-Test by spearing a potato with a toothpick – it should be relatively easy to push through.
+- Bake for 20-25 minutes or until golden brown and cooked through, stirring/tossing once.
+Test by spearing a potato with a toothpick – it should be easy to pierce and remove.

 - Remove potatoes from oven and sprinkle with a bit more salt to taste.
-Place in 3-4 small serving dishes and drizzle with tomato sauce.
-Optional additional toppings include Parmesan cheese, more hot sauce and fresh herbs.
+Place in a serving dishes and drizzle with tomato sauce (as original recipe is written // adjust number of serving dishes if altering batch size).
+Optional additional toppings include vegan parmesan cheese, more hot sauce, and fresh herbs.